top of page

 July: Installed and commissioned the second spiral for Wash Plant 4

-November: Wash Plant 3 to be relocated to Lalapanzi and third spiral to be installed
+November: Wash Plant 3 relocated to Lalapanzi and third spiral installed

 March: Wash Plant 8 to be commissioned